How do you save more money? I’ve compiled 175 frugal living tips to help.

-I hope these tips will help make your life easier and maybe even give some relief from the stress of trying to pay all your bills on time.
+I hope these tips will help make your life easier and maybe even relieve the stress of paying all your bills on time.

 What Does Frugal Living Mean?

 Being frugal is a lifestyle that means you tailor your spending around your current (and future priorities).
 It’s what this site is all about, living a beautiful life on a budget.

 If frugal living means anything, it’s thinking of creative ways to save extra money and spending according to your values.

 Frugal living is a great way to prioritize what’s most important in life.